skip to content

 • the sale or supply of tobacco products that are prohibited under the Customs Act 1901 (Cth) or excisable goods under the Excise Act 1901 (Cth) for which duty has not been paid [s 32].

 It is an offence for a person to have, without lawful excuse, possession of prescribed tobacco products for the purposes of sale [s 33].
 Prescribed tobacco products include those prohibited under the Customs Act 1901 (Cth) or those that do not comply with the prescribed packaging requirements.
-If a person is in possession of a prescribed quantity of prescribed tobacco products, it is presumed, in the absence of proof to the contrary, that the person has possession for the purposes of sale.
-The maximum penalty for the offence is a fine of $50,000.
+If a person is in possession of a quantity of prescribed tobacco products that equals or exceeds the prescribed quantity, it is presumed, in the absence of proof to the contrary, that the person has possession for the purposes of sale.
+The maximum penalty is a fine of $750,000 for a body corporate or $350,000 for an individual (for a first offence).

 Smoking or vaping in a public place